+91 7400293868 ip@gvlegalservices.com

 3. Mosaic Priority and Limitations

 A significant rule in partial priority cases is that "mosaic" priority is not allowed.
 This means that a European patent application cannot combine features disclosed in different earlier applications unless one application explicitly refers to the other.
+If two separate earlier applications disclose different features (say, feature C and feature D) without showing their combination, the combination of these features cannot claim priority from both applications.
+In such a case, the European application would only be entitled to its actual filing date as the priority date for that specific combination.

 4. Legal Precedents